gabe571/PixtureBox/README.md

 # PixtureBox

-PixtureBox is a react app utilizing the Movie Database API to provide detailed information movies such as their cast, runtime, budget etc...
+PixtureBox is a react app utilizing the Movie Database API

 This application also uses ReactPlayer to show movie trailers from youtube.